scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 (After discussing this issue with [Miles](https://github.com/milessabin/) we both agree the strict/lazy macro is not handling refinement types correctly and that this performance penalty is a bug.
-This bug will most likely be fixed in a future version of Shapeless after 2.3.3 for all its users.)
+This bug will most likely be fixed in a future version of Shapeless after 2.3.3 for all its users.
+Some of these performance implications will be gone with Scala 2.13, that adds by-name implicits to the compiler.)

 #### Deduplicating more expansions